bbenedict/bbenedict/100days.md

 Resuming Coursera Machine Learning to stay on track with the course schedule.
 I did some work with Support Vector Machines (SVM) using them with Gaussian kernals.
 I then completed a few spam classification problems designed to be used with SVM.
 4 more weeks of classes to go!

+## day 10

+Well that ends my love affair with codesandbox.
+Today's entry is about learning React useContext.
+I got everything working perfectly.
+But when I went to update my repo, I got a message about needing to fork because my branch had already been merged.
+I clicked the button and now all my changes are gone.
+Bummer...
+A promising product but they really need to work on their git integration.